Application and enrolment for international applicants

 Graduates of German schools abroad who want to start a degree programme at FAU receive particular support.
 The application procedure is based on the school-leaving qualification obtained.

-If you have obtained a non-German school-leaving qualification at a German school or partner school in your home country or if you have obtained the International Baccalaureate and the Deutsches Sprachdiplom DSD II you can apply for a degree programme at FAU via the application procedure for applicants with a non-German university entrance qualification.
+If you have obtained a non-German school-leaving qualification at a German school or partner school in your home country or if you have obtained the International Baccalaureate and the Deutsches Sprachdiplom DSD II you can apply for a degree programme at FAU via the application procedure for international students.

 Advice and support for applications from graduates of German schools abroad